-The price of buttons varies from $1 each up to several hundred dollars.
-Button can be chosen from a card of 30 or 42 buttons, or in a “Poke Box.”
-A box full of loose buttons are placed on tables for the collector to sort.
-Keep track of the number and you can hunt and find in a brief time.
+The price of buttons varies from under $1 each up to several hundred dollars.
+Buttons can be chosen from a card of 30 or 42 buttons, or in a “Poke Box.”
+It is a box full of loose buttons is placed on a table for the collector to rummage through and find the best bargains.

 Buttons are made in many shapes and sizes like"realistics" shaped like flowers, airplanes, bugs, animals and many, many others.
 Buttons, known as "picture buttons" can portray scenes from literature, hunting scenes,and famous people.
 The possibilities are endless and so are the categories used for organizing buttons.

 Once you begin collecting and hunting for buttons you will want to learn how to display them and if you are competitive there are competitions where you can show off your treasures and earn a prize.